-Nevada law prohibits the tearing down or defiling of the United States flag or the Nevada state flag.
+Nevada law in NRS 201.290 prohibits the tearing down or defiling of the United States flag or the Nevada state flag.
 Penalties consist of high fines and even jail.
 But an experienced Las Vegas defense attorney may be able to get these cases dismissed on “Free Speech” or other grounds.

 This article summarizes the law for the Nevada offense of flag desecration.
 Scroll down to learn more including possible defense strategies and punishments in Las Vegas.

-The legal definition of “desecration of a flag” in Las Vegas, Nevada, is extremely confusing and convoluted.
+The legal definition of “desecration of a flag” is extremely confusing and convoluted.
 What’s more, Nevada’s flag desecration laws are arguably unconstitutional.
 This may be why prosecutors hardly ever press charges for this crime in Las Vegas.

 NRS 201.290 pertains only to the United States flag and the Nevada state flag.
 According to the statute, the following acts may qualify as unlawful flag desecration:

 - Displaying or advertising a flag that’s been altered in any way that tends to defame the flag